Darth-sader/ProcastinationPunisher/README.md

-How It Works
+[How It Works]
 Runs in the background, tracking study app usage.
 Detects slacking and triggers passive-aggressive reminders.
-Weekly Shame Report™ shows stats + ranks you against friends.
+Weekly Shame Report shows stats + ranks you against friends.
 Work like a beast?
 You’ll unlock rare compliments.
 But don't expect them easily.

-Disclaimer
+[Disclaimer]
 This app won’t physically harm you but might hurt your feelings.
 We take no responsibility for emotional distress, broken keyboards, or existential crises.